gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 Click "SAVE CHANGES".
 Your group is now ready to accept clouds.

-INTEGRATING YOUR FIRST CLOUD
+Integrating Your First Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clouds in Morpheus consist of any consumable endpoint whether that be On-Prem, Public clouds, or even bare metal.
 In this guide, we will focus on integrating and working with VMWare vCenter.

 To get started, we will navigate to `Infrastructure > Clouds`.
 This is the cloud detail page which lists all configured clouds.
 It will be empty if you've just completed installation and setup of Morpheus but soon we will see our integrated vCenter cloud here.

 Click the "+ADD" button to pop the "CREATE CLOUD" wizard.
 Select "VMWARE VCENTER" and click the "NEXT" button.

-Configure Tab
+CONFIGURE TAB
 ----------------------------------------------------------------------

 On the "CONFIGURE" tab, we're asked to set the initial connection strings into vSphere.
 The **API URL** should be in the following format: https://<URL>/sdk.
 The **USERNAME** should be in user@domain format.

 Morpheus allows vCenter clouds to be scoped to the **VDC** and **CLUSTER** or even the specific **RESOURCE POOL** if you choose.
 Once you've entered your URL and credentials, these dropdown menus will become populated.